StephenELevy/Pewlett-Hackard-Analysis/README.md

 ## Summary

     1. PH has over 50,000 engineers that are currently retirement eligible (see retiring_titles.csv and retiring_titles.png in Data directory).
     2. I also ran 3 additional queries to determine the number and title of the current employees that were born between 1 January 1956 and 31 December 1979 and that are NOT retirement eligible.
-This list shows that PH has over 120,000 engineers currently on staff that are NOT eligible for retirement (see retaining_titles.csv and retaining_titles.png).
+This list shows that PH has over 138,000 engineers currently on staff that are NOT eligible for retirement (see retaining_titles.csv and retaining_titles.png).
-    3. PH will still have an engineering staff of 120,000 remaining AFTER the 50,000 retirement eligible engineers take retirement.
+    3. PH will still have an engineering staff of over 138,000 remaining AFTER the 50,000 retirement eligible engineers take retirement.

 ![screenshot capture](/Data/retirement_titles.png)
 ![screenshot capture](/Data/unique_titles.PNG)